LuckyEddie47/kstars_extensions/siril_eaa/README.md

 Issues / Limitations
 --------------------
 Siril must be installed and functional on the same computer that KStars/Ekos is running on.
 Siril must be version 1.2.2 or later.
 Remote saving is not supported.

 Siril must be run in headless mode once in order to create the fifos before using this extension.
 Run your Siril binary from a termainal with the -p switch in order to do this.

 Siril's live stacking mode currently only supports alignment and rotational registration, not scaling.

-Capture is repeated started in preview mode to generate the individual sub frames.
+Capture is repeatedly started in preview mode to generate the individual sub frames.
 As such the sequence queue must be empty before starting.
 The extension **will not** empty the queue for you as this is deemed to be a potential for data loss.

+The "Primary" optical train must be used and only the first camera in Ekos is used.

 The Directory and Format fields of Capture are read to locate the sub-frames.
 The Format **must not** contain any tags in the directory path portion that are set at save time (ie: %D, %C or %P).
 These are usable in the file name portion of the Format.